 This partial destined for St. Thomas received the 4 rings cancel.
 Instead of backstamping the cover upon arrival - the bisect was further cancelled St. Thomas February 10 1903.
 Perhaps the cover received the St. Thomas backstamp too - we will never know.
 The partial is unique in the way that it has received double cancels - one of each.
-A very interesting and probably unique partial.
+Furthermore - it has been placed in the letterbox in Christiansted on either the 9'th og 10'th of February - BEFORE the authorized date of use on St. Croix February 11 1903.
+A very interesting and unique partial.

 Mail between St.Thomas and St.Croix was often sent by the mail schooner "Vigilant" that departed the Charlotte Amalie harbor every Tuesday and Friday evening.
 It arrived in Christiansted early the next morning - weather permitting.
 The "Vigilant"

 and other mail carrying ships were obliged to follow certain regulations.
 The text of the Post Office Ordinance effective January 1 1902: